The problem

 to make it easier to estimate.

 Looking at the plot, one can see the similarities between columns 3, 4, and 5.
 They have similar variance and covariance to each other.
 The 3 and 5 have similar covariance with columns 1 and 2.
-However, the 4 is not far from them.
+However, the 4 is also close.

 Let’s see if gips